Vishavjeet6/AngularTravelPortal/README.md

 *	Admin/Employee App frontend – Angular, HTML, CSS, JS
 *	Application Backend - Java, Spring, Hibernate, Tomcat, MySQL
 *	Web-services – Spring, RESTful

-## Evaluation Criteria

-The application will be evaluated against following criteria:
-1. Basic application design and data structures usage.
-2. Applications completion status.
-3. Successful implementation of restful webservices.
-4. Adhering to coding standards and guidelines.
-5. Extra marks for attempting the Bonus Requirements.
-6. Additional creativity and innovation will help to score better.
-7. Face to Face discussion.

-### Note: Please feel free to make any assumptions wherever necessary and state them clearly in an assumption list you submit with your project.
-Also, please use your creativity and innovation to make this application as user friendly as you can